 - 1. Remove the stainless adjustable arms from the storage area. - Unfold the top and install the stainless adjustable arms (tensioners) into the quick-disconnect fittings on the deck, forward of the windshield.
 Secure the forward arms to the forward cross members with the pins. - 3.
-Tighten the bimini by twisting the tensioners.
-Do not trailer with the bimini top up.
-Store and trailer the bimini top in the stowed position, in its canvas boot.
+Tighten the bimini by twisting the tensioners. - 4.
+When the top is up, make sure the light wire is routed correctly and the navigation light is properly secured.